seatsio/seatsio-js/README.md

 # seatsio-js, the official Seats.io JS client library
-This is the official JavaScript client library (for both Node and browser) for the [Seats.io V2 REST API](https://docs.seats.io/docs/api-overview).
+This is the official JavaScript client library for the [Seats.io V2 REST API](https://docs.seats.io/docs/api-overview).

 [![Build Status](https://travis-ci.org/seatsio/seatsio-js.svg?branch=master)](https://travis-ci.org/seatsio/seatsio-js)

+> **Read This First!**
+>
+> This library is intended for **serverside (Node)** use only.
+>
+> `seatsio-js` requires your seats.io secret key.
+This key carries many privileges, including creating events, booking and releasing seats, and more.
+If you use this lib in a browser, you are exposing your secret key to your user.
+> So, while `seatsio-js` technically works in clientside code too, it's almost never a good idea to do so.

+> **Only use this in browser code if you know what you're doing**.
+You have been warned :)

 ## Installing
 For Node, you can install using npm: